On the definition of the stability region of multistep methods: Introduction

-the associated characteristic polynomial is $\Phi(\zeta,\mu)=\varrho(\zeta)-\mu \sigma(\zeta). $\end{exa} \begin{exa} Multiderivative multistep methods (or generalized multistep methods) extend the above class of methods by evaluating the derivatives of $f$ at certain points as well.
-For example, a second derivative $k$-step method \cite{hairerwanner2} has the form
+the associated characteristic polynomial \eqref{phidef} is $\Phi(\zeta,\mu)=\varrho(\zeta)-\mu \sigma(\zeta). $\end{exa} \begin{exa} Multiderivative multistep methods (or generalized multistep methods) extend the above class of methods by evaluating the derivatives of $f$ at certain points as well.
+For example, a second-derivative $k$-step method \cite{hairerwanner2} has the form